-For anyone who has no idea what I'm talking about, it turns out that Summer Fridays is currently a one-product brand and the brainchild of L.A.-based bloggers Marianna Hewitt (Life With Me) and Lauren Gores Ireland (You & Lu).
+For anyone who has no idea what I'm talking about, it turns out that Summer Fridays is currently a clean skincare brand and the brainchild of L.A.-based bloggers Marianna Hewitt and Lauren Gores Ireland.
 And it has the A-list seal of approval since Kim Kardashian West and Lea Michele are among just a couple of its celebrity fans.

 The brand is dubbed Summer Fridays because it's the antidote to stressed-out complexions, offering you skin that looks like it's on a Summer Friday every day (sounds good, right?).
-The product itself may be called the Jet Lag Mask (available exclusively in the UK on Cult Beauty), but it's not just for frequent flyers.
+The product itself may be called the Jet Lag Mask, but it's not just for frequent flyers.
 It's for anyone who suffers from dull, tired skin—the symptoms of jet lag, yes, but also the symptoms of modern life in general.
 And to be fair, I can feel pretty jet-lagged on a Monday morning, let alone after a long-haul flight.

 When used in the mornings, it can double up as a makeup primer, whereas come bedtime, it can set to work as an overnight treatment.
-It's cruelty-free; sulfate-free; paraben-free; made without synthetic dyes and fragrances; and vegan, so your conscience is well and truly clear with this one.
+It's cruelty-free; sulfate-free; paraben-free; made without synthetic dyes and fragrances; and vegan, so your conscience is truly clear with this clean beauty buy.

 I told my deputy Shannon that I would take it home, use it once, and bring it back into the office for her to try but I might "lose" it by "accident."
 It's just too good to share.